MikhailEpatko/re-store/README.md

 # re-store
-Educational application on ReactJS with Redux.
+Application for learning ReactJS and Redux.

 To start the application: